kWAYTV/shillify-telegram/README.md

 # Shillify Telegram
  Telegram group advertiser.
 Useful for marketplaces/sellers.
 # Disclaimer
  This is a proof of concept.
 Use good accounts with the tool and keep the delays as high as possible.
-Im not responsible if your account gets banned with the tool or any error that could happen.
+Im not responsible if your account gets banned with the tool or anything that could happen.
 # Features
  - Auto Config Generator
  - Auto File Generator